davidmerfield/Tuuune/notes/To do.md

 Short term build:

 One page app which when opened generates list of awesome undiscovered songs from Youtube and Soundcloud.
 Will keep playing after you click.
+Allow you to queue songs and star them to local storage.

 Filter
-- determine parameters for best results
+- determine like/dislike and like/view parameters for best results programmatically for each source.

-- take thumbnail into consideration

-- fix banned artists implementation
 - generate dictionary of popular artists from last.fm
 - check for popular duplicate/re upload

-- hide/group results from same artists
+- fix duplicates from showing up in same list

 Song Finder
-- Regenerates next results on like song?
-- DESIGN THE PAGE
-- add option to filter by date?
-- Share song feature.
+- Make sure each song has shareable URL

 Play queue
 - behaviour for playing songs within the queue is a little funky.